SneaksAndData/arcane-docs/concepts.md

 To suspend the streaming job temporarily, the streaming job may be annotated with the `arcane/state: suspended`.

 > [!NOTE]
-> if the stream definition was created in a suspended state and unsuspended later, the streaming job will start in
+> If the stream definition was created in a suspended state and unsuspended later, the streaming job will start in
 > streaming mode, not in backfill mode.
 This behavior is intended to prevent unnecessary backfilling of data in
 > case of migration of the streaming job from one cluster to another, or any other activity that requires the stream
 > definition to be recreated.